 Baptisms may be celebrated under the latest outdoor and indoor religious gathering limits and record keeping protocols.
 Note specific hygiene precautions must still be maintained around use of oils and water.
+Fitted face coverings may be removed for photos but distancing requirements must be met.

-- It is strongly recommended that guests wear face coverings at a Baptism when a distance of 1.5 metres from other people cannot be maintained. - Baptism by immersion or baptisms using already blessed water are to be avoided.
+- Fitted face coverings must be worn indoors. - Baptism by immersion or baptisms using already blessed water are to be avoided.
 Fresh water is to be used in every individual instance of baptism, and immediately drained afterwards. - Fresh water is blessed and used for each baptism. - The child to be baptised is held by the parents throughout. - The welcoming blessing of the child is done by the priest without physical contact with the child. - The two anointings are done using single-use cotton buds. - The water is poured by the priest on the head of the child from above. - The dressing of the child in a white garment is done by the parents. - The lighting of the candle is done by the person holding the candle. - Hygiene precautions must be maintained throughout;